 - Stargaze in one of Colombia’s most scenic deserts, Tatacoa

 - Learn about the production of some of the worlds best Coffee

 Feeling adventurous?
 Bogota is the gateway to Colombia’s Amazon, which out of any Amazon in South America, is the least explored & arguably the best.
 Find out for yourself or take a look at my Welcome to Colombia’s Amazon: Leticia

 With the good, comes the bad.
 TRAFFIC.
-While I was in Bogota backpacking, the traffic was painfully brutal.
-As expected with any major city this traffic can make the most tranquil monk break their silence.
-Just kidding but it’s extremely frustrating.
-Planning is VERY important when structuring your day, unless you want to be stuck all day?
+Traffic in Bogota is brutal.
+As expected with any major city, Bogota’s traffic can make the most tranquil monk break their silence.
+Don’t want to be stuck all day?
 Make sure you are aware of your route and where you will be in the city.

 Have you been to Bogota?